ept-team/equinor-ctf-2022/writeups/Forensics/1337 Security Authority/coldboots/README.md

 ---

-More forensics!

 # Description

-`Techarisma Chapter 3/7
+`Techarisma Chapter 3/7`
-It seems that the threat actor have been utilizing their admin privileges to mess with protected processes.
+`It seems that the threat actor have been utilizing their admin privileges to mess with protected processes.
 We found a dump file on a compromised system.
 What could they have got out of this?`

 `Our insider was able to provide us with a custom password wordlist that we suspect was used in this attack.`

 # Intro

 It looks like Jacob the poor sod is still having coomputer issues.
-He's lucky to have friends like us, but I'd say he's starting to owe us a favor at this point.
+He's lucky to have friends like us, but is starting to owe us a favor at this point.

-The challenge provides the file `lsass.DMP` and a `wordlist.txt` containing exactly 100 000 lines of seemingly random garbage wrapped in the `EPT{}` flag format.
-It's natural to assume that one of them is the correct flag.
+The challenge provides the files `lsass.DMP` and a `wordlist.txt` containing exactly 100 000 lines of seemingly random garbage wrapped in the `EPT{}` format.
+One of them is probably the correct flag.
 Knowing how much money Equinor spent on infrastructure this year, we can simply hook the CTF API and try them all, which should take less than two minutes with 1000 requests a second.

 Start by importing the `requests` library in Python.